Shopify/polaris/polaris.shopify.com/content/components/link.md

 examples:
   - fileName: link-defaults.tsx
     title: Default links
-    description: Use for text links inside a paragraph or standalone text.
+    description: Use for text links inside a paragraph or for standalone text.
 Default links open in the same browser tab.
   - fileName: link-monochrome.tsx
     title: Monochrome
     description: Use for text links that are the same color as the surrounding text.